by Tim Gilmore, 8/28/2016

 Its materials may boast, “We accept no government funding of any kind” so as not to conform to “politically correct” interpretations, but it nevertheless conforms tightly to its own “revision of History.”

-If, for example, there are any Ku Klux Klan artifacts here, they’re not on display.
-Evelyn says the North had more slaves than the South, that the Civil War wasn’t fought because of slavery, and that Southern blacks largely defended the Confederacy.
+If, for example, the museum owns any Ku Klux Klan artifacts, they’re not on display.
+Wright says the North had more slaves than the South, that the Civil War wasn’t fought because of slavery, and that Southern blacks largely defended the Confederacy.
+My face burns red, the whitewash so blatant, the lies so flagrant, so embarrassing.

 So it’s somewhat surprising to see an old copy of Harriet Beecher Stowe’s Uncle Tom’s Cabin in a glass display case, since Stowe was one of those Yankees who “meddled” in Southern affairs.
 Uncle Tom’s Cabin did more to turn the larger national mindset against slavery in the South than any other cultural phenomenon.

-When I ask Evelyn what the Civil War was about if slavery wasn’t a primary factor, she says, “Money.
+When I ask Evelyn Wright what the Civil War was about if not slavery, she says, “Money.
 Isn’t that what people always fight about?”

 If this “history” isn’t revisionist, it’s hard to imagine what is, and it’s full of a strange loser’s condescension: anyone who does not know these fictional facts is ignorant of history.

-In a sense, though, it’s not the fault of the ignorant: “That’s just what they were taught,” Evelyn says, then adds, “None of us alive today were there.”
+In a sense, though, it’s not the fault of the ignorant: “That’s just what they were taught,” Wright says, then adds, “None of us alive today were there.”
+That’s why we should read the Ordinances of Secession, in which every seceding Confederate state names slavery as its reason for leaving the United States of America.

 So I suggest, as I’ve told my students for more than a decade, that maybe the closest we can get to understanding the truth of another time is by reading the words people left for us when the past was present.
 It’s a ghostly act to run the very words of Frederick Douglass’s autobiography through our minds in 2016.

-When I mention Douglass and Henry David Thoreau, Evelyn says she doesn’t know “those authors.”
+When I mention Douglass and Henry David Thoreau, Wright says she doesn’t know “those authors.”

 Confederate historical revisionism makes no room for the best-known American writers.
 Douglass and Thoreau aren’t “politically correct” in the Confederate apologist narrative.

-Obviously, Douglass’ writing of how little was spent to clothe, feed, and shelter himself and other slaves, his telling of learning secretly and against the law to read, his narrating the freedom he found in the North after his escaping the Confederacy, when he became one of the nation’s leading abolitionists —obviously, Douglass’ narrative, in this particular political space, is politically incorrect.
+Obviously, Douglass’s writing of how little was spent to clothe, feed, and shelter himself and other slaves, his telling of learning secretly and against the law to read, his narrating the freedom he found in the North after escaping his Southern slaveowners, when he became one of the nation’s leading abolitionists — obviously, Douglass’s narrative, in this particular political space, is politically incorrect.

 It’s politically incorrect for a Confederate apologist to read, “I have often been awakened at the dawn of day by the most heart-rending shrieks of an own aunt of mine, whom he used to tie up to a joist, and whip upon her naked back till she was literally covered with blood.”

 Beside a Confederate flag mousepad and a sticker warning, “This is not a gun-free zone!”
-Evelyn says, “The media” only show the “nutjobs” with Confederate flags, not the “nice people.”
+Wright says, “The media” only show the “nutjobs” with Confederate flags, not the “nice people.”

 “All the controversy about the flag began,” she says, with the Charleston Church Massacre, when Dylann Roof murdered nine black worshippers at Emanuel A.M.E.
 Church just over a year ago.
-Roof was a white supremacist who’d posted pictures of himself with Confederate battle flags.
+Roof was a white supremacist who’d posted pictures of himself with Confederate battle flags online.

-“It just so happened that it was a Confederate flag,” Evelyn says.
+“It just so happened that it was a Confederate flag,” Wright says.
 “It could’ve been a Nazi flag or anything else.”

 When I ask her if she could understand why a black person might take offense to the Confederate flag, she says black people weren’t the only slaves, that Jews were slaves in Egypt in the Old Testament of the Bible.